cosmefae/jquery-minimalist-collapse/README.md

 # minimalist-collapse
-It's a easy collapse plugin with beautiful style inspired on Google Inbox.
+It's an easy collapse plugin with beautiful style inspired on Google Inbox.

 <h2>Plugin requirements</h2>
 <p>The simplist Minimalist Collapse plugin needs jQuery library to work.
 So, if you don't call on footer in your common page just get here (<a href="http://code.jquery.com/jquery-latest.min.js">http://code.jquery.com/jquery-latest.min.js</a>).</p>